 Why that would be a 5″ exhaust conduit running through the floorboard.
 What?
 Doesn’t everybody have one of these?

 This will allow me to get the exhaust out of the back of the car, and to run as large as a 4.5″ exhaust pipe through it.
 Where it exits just in front of the rear axle I’ll just need a slight bend and short run under the axle and out the back of the car.
 Most people take the ‘easy button approach’ on this and just dump it out the fenders, which looks cool, but aerodynamically sucks.
 And blows.
 At the same time.
 I’ll heatshield cover the actual exhaust pipe that is passed through this conduit so that I don’t have a 800degF+ pipe running across my floorboard inside the cabin.

-Chad wanted to go back and revisit the tunnel height and add a few inches to insure I’d never have trouble with driveshaft clearance regardless of ride height.
-We were afraid it’d be tough to make it look right, as the cage had to be cut into to make it happen, but the guys at Fat Cat Fabrication do incredibly clean work.
-It looks like it was designed to be there from the get-go!
+We had to revisit the tunnel height and add a few inches to insure I’d never have trouble with driveshaft clearance regardless of ride height.
+We were afraid it’d be tough to make it look right, as the cage had to be cut into to make it happen, but it looks like it was designed to be there from the get-go!
 This is .120 wall tube material, same as the cage.

 Trying to figure out the best way to gusset the shoulder bar to the main hoop here behind the drivers seat.
 The plate type gussets won’t fit with the seat belts being wrapped around the shoulder bar, as at a minimum they would provide a cut point, if the belts would fit at all on the one side (behind the left shoulder, right side of this pic).

 I’m thinking a tube gusset on the top side of the shoulder bar, from where it’s marked ‘neck’ which will be in between the belts, up diagonally to the right into the main hoop where it ties into the body.
 Trying to ensure that will work now with the SCTA/ECTA officials.